CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/lorenz_example.md

 F = F_s + A \sin(\omega t),
 ```
 with steady-state forcing ``F_s``, transient forcing amplitude ``A``, and transient forcing frequency ``\omega``.
+The total forcing ``F`` must be within the chaotic regime of L96 for all time given the prescribed $N$.

 The L96 dynamics are solved with RK4 integration.